dub-flow/Secure-Processing-XXE-Tests-Java/README.md

 # Secure-Processing  XXE Tests (Java)

 This repository show that the `FEATURE_SECURE_PROCESSING` functionality isn't guaranteed to provide protection against `XXE` in Java.
-It does, however, prevent the `Billion Laugh Attack`.
+It does, however, prevent the `Billion Laughs Attack`.

 For our PoC, we use `DocumentBuilderFactory` and configure it with `setFeature("http://javax.xml.XMLConstants/feature/secure-processing", true);`.
 Still, our `XXE` payload works.